 Thus, the University honors students and guides them toward achieving academic excellence.
-Superior teaching is the expected norm.
-Rooted in the long tradition of the liberal arts, the University curriculum cultivates: creativity and the ability to communicate and pursue ideas; critical thinking and independent inquiry; academic proficiency; the formation of sound ethical judgments; and service to humanity.
+Superior teaching is the norm.
+Rooted in the long tradition of the liberal arts, the University's undergraduate and graduate curriculum cultivates: creativity and the ability to communicate and pursue ideas; critical thinking and independent inquiry; academic proficiency; the formation of sound ethical judgments; and service to humanity.

-Reflecting the Benedictine virtue of hospitality, the University welcomes and, indeed, seeks students not only from the Pacific Northwest, but also from other parts of the nation and the world at its main campus and extended learning division.
-Saint Martin's treasures persons of all ages, religions and nationalities as it encourages cognizance of diverse view-points and an appreciation of all cultures.
+Reflecting the Benedictine virtue of hospitality, the University welcomes and seeks students from near and far: the Pacific Northwest, the nation, and the world at its main campus and Extended Learning Division on the Joint Base Lewis-McChord (JBLM).
+Saint Martin's treasures persons of all ages, religions and nationalities as it encourages diverse viewpoints and an appreciation of all cultures.